The dynamics of a driven harmonic oscillator coupled to pairwise interacting Ising spins in random fields: Conclusion

 For a more detailed explanation, we investigated the box counting and the Kaplan-Yorke dimension of the attractor for a small and a larger value of the coupling strength.
 We stated that for the piecewise-smooth and the continuous system on one hand side the Kaplan-Yorke dimension is calculated from three and four Lyapunov exponents, respectively and on the other hand the box counting dimension is determined from a superposition of $N/2+1$ sheets and a projection, respectively.
 Nevertheless we found, that at least in case of the larger coupling strength the fractal dimensions of the attractors of the piecewise-smooth system converge to their values of the system in its thermodynamic limit.
+But in contrast to the system with independent spins and no hysteretic behavior, here the self-averaging parameter of the fractal dimensions converge for increasing $N$ to zero in an algebraic way and not exponentially \cite{zech2020}.
 In contrast for a smaller coupling strength, it seems, that in the chaotic case, there is still a fraction of realizations of the piecewise-smooth system, where the system appears to behave in a regular way, even for a large number of spins.

 Furthermore, we investigated the variance of the magnetization.
-We found, that for both values of $C$ the variance does not converge to zero for an increasing number of spins indicating a lack of self-averaging.
+We found, that in case of the smaller coupling strength the magnetization, as well as the fractal dimensions, does not show self-averaging.
+But also in case of the larger coupling strength the magnetization does not self-average, though the fractal dimensions does.
+This discrepancy between the self-averaging of the fractal dimension and the magnetization is not a contradiction, because, in general, the self-averaging property depends on the observable.
+The difference in the self-averaging behavior for different values of $C$ is due to the absence of a finite fraction of regular behavior in case $C=4.0$ and the existence of such a finite fraction for $C=2.9$.

-In general we can conclude, that for a system with memory in form of a hysteretic play operator the limit $ N = \infty $ and $ N \to \infty $ are not necessarily equal.
+In general, we conclude, that for a system with memory in form of a hysteretic generalized play operator the limit $ N = \infty $ and $ N \to \infty $ are not necessarily equal, due to the dynamical feedback in the system.